What Is an Agency Nurse? Explanation and FAQ

 What Is an Agency Nurse’s Benefit to Your Facility?

-The most significant difference is that 1099 agencies hire nursing professionals as independent contractors and W2 staffing agencies hire them as employees, often offering benefits, as well as the level of training, support, and supervision that only an employer can provide.
 It’s important to note that 1099 nursing agencies come with the increased risk of investigations for employee misclassification, resulting in the possibility of facilities being held responsible for benefits, back pay, and overdue taxes.
+Take these risks into consideration when deciding which type of temporary staffing solution to avoid any complications.

-Searching for Nurse Staffing Solutions?
+Looking for a Creative Nurse Staffing Solution?